 About /

 Floating Museum is an arts collective that creates new models exploring relationships between art, community, architecture, and public institutions.
 Using site-responsive art, design, and programming we explore the potential in these relationships, considering the infrastructure, history, and aesthetics of a space.
-Floating Museum is co-directed by Avery R Young, Andrew Schachman, Faheem Majeed and Jeremiah Hulsebos-Spofford.
+Floating Museum is co-directed by avery r. young, Andrew Schachman, Faheem Majeed and Jeremiah Hulsebos-Spofford.

 avery r. young